-No interests were issued in the Trust during the Financial Year.
 No withdrawals were made from the Trust during the Financial Year.

 Details of the value of the Trust's assets as at the end of the Financial Year are set out in Note 3 and Note 21 to the financial statements.
 The basis of valuation of the centre is set out in Note 3.